-Previous bull markets Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-04-24

-This slide is for informational and illustrative purposes only.
+Source: © Exhibit A, FactSet Research Systems Inc., Standard & Poor's | Latest: 2025-05-07 This slide is for informational and illustrative purposes only.
 The data provided is believed to be accurate, but there is no guarantee of its accuracy, completeness, or timeliness.
 This is not a recommendation or offer of any financial product.
 Past performance is not indicative of future results, and investors should consider their own objectives and risk tolerance.
 Indices, if presented, do not include fees, are unmanaged, and not available for direct investment.
 Definitions & Methodology: The S&P 500 tracks the performance of 500 large-cap U.S. companies, serving as a benchmark for the U.S. stock market.
 The index is weighted by market capitalization.
 Bull Markets are defined as periods when the S&P 500 experiences a price gain of 20% or more following a decline of 20% or more from its previous peak.
-The chart shows that it would not be unusual for the current bull markets since 1949 including the current one.
+The chart shows price returns in all bull markets since 1949 including the current one.
 The chart shows that it would not be unusual for the current bull market to continue.